ibrod83/nodejs-web-scraper/website/docs/doc1.md

 After Scraper.scrape() has has come to an end, You can call the Scraper.repeatAllFailedRequests(numCycles), to retry those requests.
 Notice that this is totally separate from the automatic repetition of failed requests, discussed before.
 At the end of this process, log files will be overwritten, with the fresh situation.

 ## Automatic logs
 If a logPath was provided, the scraper will create a log for each operation object you create, and also the following ones: "log.json"(summary of the entire scraping tree), "allErrors.json"(an array of all errors encountered) and "failedRepeatableRequests.json"(an array of all errors that can be repeated).
-I really recommend using this feature, along side your own callbacks and data handling.
+I really recommend using this feature, along side your own hooks and data handling.

 ## Memory consumption